New Study Shows How Screen Time Affects Your Child

 For children ages 2 to 5 years, limit screen use to 1 hour per day of high-quality programs.
 Parents should co-view media with children to help them understand what they are seeing and apply it to the world around them.

 For children ages 6 and older, place consistent limits on the time spent using media, and the types of media, and make sure media does not take the place of adequate sleep, physical activity and other behaviors essential to health.

 Designate media-free times together, such as dinner or driving, as well as media-free locations at home, such as bedrooms.

 Have ongoing communication about online citizenship and safety, including treating others with respect online and offline.

 Hutton and his team are already working on follow-up studies.
 One of them includes making positive correlations between reading at home and brain development for preschool age children.

 With all of this information, it’s now more important than ever to ensure the content our children consume is edifying and encouraging.

 A large part of Movieguide’s® mission is to analyze movies and give parents the resources they need to be media wise when choosing what movies to see.
 For further recommendations about what entertainment is safe for your family, read “The Culture-Wise Family” by Dr. Ted Baehr and Pat Boone.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!